 - Disney Junior Play and Dance!: Permanently closed

-- The Magic of Disney Animation: Opening in 2026.
-No official date yet.
+- The Magic of Disney Animation: Opening summer of 2026.

 How This Impacts Your Vacation